RafDevX/NodeBB-DD2391/report/report.typ

 Additionally, we generate a random 256-bit password for the `nodebb` database user.
-The `mongo` Docker image supports providing custom scripts that are run when the database is first created (i.e. the first time the container is started) by placing them in the `/docker-entrypoint-initdb.d/` folder inside the container.
-The script we created, `init_user.js`, adds a new user, `nodebb` to the `nodebb` database, with full permissions over it.
+The `mongo` Docker image supports providing custom scripts that are run when the database is first created (i.e., the first time the container is started) by placing them in the `/docker-entrypoint-initdb.d/` folder inside the container.
+The script we created, `init_user.js`, adds a new user, `nodebb`, to the `nodebb` database, with full permissions over it, and only it.
 Its password is then printed to the logs, allowing us to setup the database connection on NodeBB.
-We have opted to use NodeJS' `crypto` library for the password generation instead of `Math.random`, due to its secure randomness.
+We have opted to use NodeJS' `crypto` library for the password generation instead of `Math.random`, due to its secure pseudo-randomness.

 === Difficulties and Solutions